Vision IPTV: History

 The company is part of a group of companies, Vision Holding, that comprises Vision IPTV, Playout247 and Soho Data.
 The Company is privately owned.

-In September 2010, Vision IPTV and sister company Playout247 reported revenue growth of 40% and a major investment programme.
+In September 2010, Vision IPTV and sister company Playout247 reported a revenue growth of 40% and began an investment programme.
 The investment was reported to cover a doubling in satellite playout capacity and increased demand for their Internet TV services.
 Later in the same month Vision IPTV launched their IPTV platform at MIPCOM in France.
 The company shortly thereafter announced it has won the Renault TV account with Publicis Media.

 In late October, Vision IPTV announced the launch of Racing UK on IPTV.
 The solution enables Racing UK to offer their channel to non SKY subscribers via a set top box.

 In early 2011, following the announcement of plans by the UK Culture Secretary for the establishment of a local TV channel, Vision IPTV called on the UK Culture Secretary to have the new channel distributed via broadband Internet rather than the digital terrestrial TV network as the lower distribution costs would make it easier for local broadcasters to participate.

 At the end of January 2011, Vision IPTV expanded its operation into the UAE with the announcement that it was opening an office in Dubai, and this was to be launched at CABSAT MENA in February 2011.